J&J Medical Connect

 References

 1 XARELTO (rivaroxaban) [Prescribing Information].
-Titusville, NJ: Janssen Pharmaceuticals, Inc;https://www.janssenlabels.com/package-insert/product-monograph/prescribing-information/XARELTO-pi.pdf
+Titusville, NJ: Janssen Pharmaceuticals, Inc; https://www.janssenlabels.com/package-insert/product-monograph/prescribing-information/XARELTO-pi.pdf

-2 Chen A, Stecker E, A WB.
-Direct oral anticoagulant use: a practical guide to common clinical challenges.
+2 Chen A, Stecker E, A Warden B. Direct oral anticoagulant use: a practical guide to common clinical challenges.
 J Am Heart Assoc.
 2020;9(13):e017559.

 3 Trang J, Nguyen NH, Huynh S. Guidance for transitioning among anticoagulants.
 AACN Adv Crit Care.
 2019;30(3):209-216.

-4 Raval A, Cigarroa JE, Chung MK, et al. Management of patients on non-vitamin K antagonist oral anticoagulants in the acute care and periprocedural setting: a scientific statement from the American Heart Association.
+4 Raval AN, Cigarroa JE, Chung MK, et al. Management of patients on non-vitamin K antagonist oral anticoagulants in the acute care and periprocedural setting: a scientific statement from the American Heart Association.
 Circulation.
 2017;135(10):e604-e633.

 5 Cowell RP.
 Direct oral anticoagulants: integration into clinical practice.
-Postgrad Med J. 90(1067):529-539.
+Postgrad Med J. 2014;90(1067):529-539.

-6 Strasser KM, Qasem A, Madhusudhana S. Switching between Oral Anticoagulants.
+6 Strasser KM, Qasem A, Madhusudhana S. Switching between oral anticoagulants.
 Hosp Pract (1995).
 2014;42(3):68-74.

-7 Burnett AE, Mahan CE, Vazquez SR, et al. Guidance for the practical management of the direct oral anticoagulants (DOACs) in VTE treatment. is.
-2016;41(1):206-232.
+7 Burnett AE, Mahan CE, Vazquez SR, et al. Guidance for the practical management of the direct oral anticoagulants (DOACs) in VTE treatment.
+J Thromb Thrombolysis.
+41(1):206-232.

 8 Wilbur J, Shian B. Deep venous thrombosis and pulmonary embolism: current therapy.
 Am Fam Physician.
 2017;95(5):295-302.